GongT/baobao/@build-script/heft-plugins/README.md

 Note:

 1. If `tsconfig.json` file not found, and `config/rig.json` exists, rig package will be used.
-   All path-like field _(eg. rootDir/typeRoots/declarationDir)_ will resolve to current package.
+   All path-like field _(eg. rootDir/typeRoots/declarationDir)_ in `heft.json` will resolve to current package root.
-   Official plugin will resolve inside rig package.
+   Official ts plugin will resolve inside rig package, this is different.
 2. `include`/`exclude`/`files`/`outDir` is relative to `rootDir` in final resolved `compilerOptions`, not package root or config/ folder.

+#### examples:
 ```json
 {
 	"typescript": {